gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 provider-local is configured to use an IPv6 address (`::1`) instead of `127.0.0.1` for patching the status of LoadBalancer services.

-#### Scheduling

-gardener-apiserver only allows scheduling shoots to seeds with matching `ipFamilies` settings.
-I.e., all `Shoot.spec.networking.ipFamilies` values must be included in `Seed.spec.networks.ipFamilies`.
-This might be changed later on if "networking magic" is in place to host dual-stack shoots on IPv6 singe-stack seeds or similar.

-Also, gardener-scheduler chooses seeds with `ipFamilies` settings matching the shoot's configuration.

 #### DNS Records

 gardenlet creates `DNSRecord` objects for the shoot API server with the record type corresponding to the `Shoot.spec.networking.ipFamilies` setting (`A` for IPv4, `AAAA` for IPv6).